mandev-1/42-School-Exam-Rank-06/documentation/socket_creation.md

 This is socket programming code in C that sets up a TCP server.
+The sockaddr_in structure is named after "socket address, internet".
 Let me explain each part:

 1. **Socket Creation**:
    ```c